 I usually bring one or two types of backpacks on my trips: I always have a larger laptop backpack to use as a carry-on and sometimes I also bring a smaller one as a daypack.
 I took the Tortuga backpack to serve both as my carry-on and as my daypack for my 7-day road trip around western Latvia, and I also brought it as a carry-on bag on my month-long trip to Hong Kong and Australia.

-How I like it?
+How I liked it?
 You can read that in this Tortuga Setout review.

 - Who is the Tortuga Setout daypack for?

-Tortuga backpacks: a Tortuga Setout reviewTechnical specifications and features
+Tortuga travel backpacks: a Tortuga Setout reviewTechnical specifications and features

 The Tortuga Setout says it will fit a laptop of up to 15 inches, but it has to be a sleek laptop.
 My 14-inch HP Elitebook fits perfectly, but my old 15-inch Vaio was too big to fit comfortably and close the little lid that goes over the compartment.
 I can, however, put it in the space in front of the tablet compartment.